taryue/taryue.github.io/_pages/about.md

 # Recent News

+* Nov, 2024.
+We have a new paper accepted by Bioinformatics!
+This is joint work with Ph.D. student Ruoqian Liu and Prof. Dan Cheng from ASU.
+[Micro-DeMix](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btae667/7905136?searchresult=1) is the first method to investigate the spatial compositions of fecal microbiomes.
 * Aug, 2024.
 Our [highcor](https://academic.oup.com/biostatistics/advance-article-abstract/doi/10.1093/biostatistics/kxae027/7725024?utm_source=advanceaccess&utm_campaign=biostatistics&utm_medium=email) paper is online!
 * July, 2024.
 We have a new paper accepted by Biostatistics!
 This is joint work with Ph.D. student Haoran Shi.
 Check out this [preprint](https://arxiv.org/pdf/2407.07809) and our R package [highcor](https://github.com/taryue/highcor).
 * Feb, 2024.
 We have proposed an integrative framework to elucidate microbiome-metabolome-disease pathways.
 Check out our [preprint](https://arxiv.org/abs/2402.08222).
 * Jan, 2024.
 We have developed smoothing spline methods to model the temporal dynamics of single-cell RNA-seq data.
 Check out our [preprint](https://arxiv.org/pdf/2401.15309.pdf).
-* Dec, 2023.
-Fecal specimens are frequently used as proxies for gut microbiota, which is heterogeneous along the gastrointestinal (GI) tract.
-In our new [preprint](https://www.biorxiv.org/content/10.1101/2023.12.12.571369v1), we developed a mixture model to investigate the compositions of fecal microbiomes.

 # Talks
-* July, 2023.
-I gave a talk on microbiome-metabolome interaction at ICSA, Chengdu, 2023.
+* June, 2024.
+I gave a talk on pathway similarities at ICSA, Wuhan, 2024.
-* Jun, 2023.
-I gave a talk on microbiome-metabolome interaction at WNAR, Anchorage, 2023.
+* June, 2024.
+I gave a talk on pathway similarities at WNAR, Fort Collins, 2024.
-* Jun, 2023.
-I gave a talk on microbiome-metabolome interaction at ICSA, Ann Arbor, 2023.
-* Apr, 2023.
-I will give a talk on microbiome-metabolome interaction at the Department of Mathematics and Statistics, Texas Tech University.
-* Mar, 2023.
-I will give a talk on microbiome-metabolome interaction at the Department of Statistics, University of Kentucky.